 Taxes can be confusing, especially because the Tax Cuts and Jobs Act of 2017 changed a lot of the rules for 2018 tax returns.
 There are some things you can no longer deduct, a new standard deduction and more.
 It’s no wonder that even seasoned DIY tax preparers sometimes need a little help this tax season.

 Fortunately, free tax advice and free tax services are available to many taxpayers.
 Learn how to file taxes more easily using the options available to you.

 Free tax help programs are offered to people based on economic need, age and other factors.
 Some tax preparation service providers also offer free tools to anyone, not just people who are qualified for free tax assistance.

 Here are nine different ways to get free tax prep help:

 1. IRS Volunteer Income Tax Assistance Program

 Look for a VITA site at a neighborhood center, local school, mall or library.
-You can also call 800-906-9887 to find the VITA site closest to you, or use the VITA locator tool on the IRS website.
+You can also call 800-906-9887 to find the VITA site closest to you, or use the locator tool on the IRS website.

 2. IRS Tax Counseling for the Elderly Program

-To find a TCE near you, call 888-227-7669 or use the VITA/TCE locator tool at the IRS website.
+To find a TCE volunteer near you, call 888-227-7669 or use the AARP locator tool.